memN0ps/eagle-rs/README.md

 ## PatchGuard (Kernel Patch Protection)

-PatchGuard protects the Windows Kernel against from 64-bit Windows versions of Vista onwards to blue-screen if unauthorized modifcations of  kernel code is detected.
-This also prevents things like SSDT hooking which is the equivlent to IAT hooking in user-mode.
-One of the flaws with PatchGuard is that is is not constantly checking protected regions which introcudes race condition flaws that allows us to modify a protected region and change it back without PatchGuard flagging it as an "unauthorized modifcations".
-Although we won't know when PatchGuard will perform its next check and good opsec would be to modifying the protected region for a very short amount of time and change it back so PatchGuard does not notice.
-Also when Windows is put into test signing / debug mode patchguard is disable.
+PatchGuard protects the Windows Kernel from 64-bit Windows versions of Vista onwards to blue-screen if unauthorized modifications of kernel code are detected.
+This also prevents things like SSDT hooking which is equivalent to IAT hooking in user-mode.
+One of the flaws with PatchGuard is that is not constantly checking protected regions which introduces race condition flaws that allow us to modify a protected region and change it back without PatchGuard flagging it as an "unauthorized modifications".
+Although we won't know when PatchGuard will perform its next check and good OPSEC would be to modify the protected region for a very short amount of time and change it back so PatchGuard does not notice.
+Also when Windows is put into test signing / debug mode PatchGuard is disabled.

 ## Driver Signatures Enforcement

 Since Windows 10 1607, Microsoft will not load kernel drivers unless they are signed via the Microsoft Development Portal.
-But if for developers this would mean getting a Extended validation (EV) code signing certificate sign you kernel driver that are handed out from providers such as DigiCert, GlobalSign.
-Then you must join the Windows Hardware Developer Center program by submitting your Extended validation (EV) code signing certificates and going through further vetting process.
+But if for developers this would mean getting an Extended Validation (EV) code signing certificate to sign your kernel driver that is handed out from providers such as DigiCert, and GlobalSign.
+Then you must join the Windows Hardware Developer Center program by submitting your Extended Validation (EV) code signing certificates and going through a vetting process.
 When they are accepted a driver needs to be signed by the developer with their EV cert and uploaded to the Microsoft Development Portal to be approved and signed by Microsoft.
 This is the "normal way" to load your driver.

-Currently this driver does not support manual mapping.
-However, an alternative way to load your driver is to manually map it by exploiting an existing CVE in a signed driver such as capcom or intel:
+Currently, this driver does not support manual mapping.
+However, an alternative way to load your driver is to manually map it by exploiting an existing CVE in a signed driver such as Capcom or Intel:

 * https://github.com/TheCruZ/kdmapper
 * https://github.com/not-wlan/drvmap